izzypt/Philosophers/README.md

   - A thread is a basic unit of execution of any process.
   - A program comprises many processes and all the processes comprise much simpler units known as threads.
   - So, the thread can be referred to as the basic unit of a process or it is the simpler unit that tother makes the CPU utilization
-  - A thread is a single sequence stream within a process.
+  - Threads allow for parallel execution of multiple tasks within a single process.
-  - Because threads have some of the properties of processes, they are sometimes called lightweight processes.

 - <ins>***Thread elements***</ins>
   - A thread ID: